NetcoreSolutions/Smartech-Code-Snippets/CE/ReactNative/Android/Step-01.md

-## Installing Smartech Base React Native
+## Step 1: Installing Smartech Base React Native

 Install CEE React Native plugin using the npm package manager.
 And then link your native dependencies :